Entanglement, Soft Modes, and Celestial Holography: Beyond the Minkowski patch

-Using \cref{eq:LR-soft-ip}, one can show that these Goldstone and edge modes are pairs of canonically conjugate modes for the $\lMilne$ and $\rMilne$ patches respectively.
-Note that only 2 independent combinations of the 4 soft modes are allowed from the Minkowski perspective, namely $A^{\rm CS}$ and $A^{\gold}$.
+Eq.~\eqref{eq:LR-soft-ip} implies that these $\lMilne,\rMilne$ Goldstone and edge modes are canonically conjugate.
+Note that only two independent combinations of the four soft modes are permitted in the Minkowski theory, namely $A^{\rm CS}$ and $A^{\gold}$.